saranjha/biz-api-batch-process/README.md

 Validate without API submission first, then add `--send-api` flag.

-## License

-This project is proprietary.
-All rights reserved.

 ## Support

 For issues or questions, contact your Sardine account representative.